migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

   </div>
 </figure>

 This project was made with Python so it is not as fast as possible, but less than half the time is spent on creating the many clauses, which is good enough.
-Many solvers are implemented in C++ with a Python interface, hence the speed.
+Many solvers are implemented in C++ with a Python interface, hence the speed of pure solving relative to creating the clauses.

 ---
 ## Automation